Skip to main content

 Fix:

-3. Verify the JMX port matches between Tomcat config and scraper's OTEL_JMX_SERVICE_URL
+3. Verify the JMX port matches between Tomcat's config and the scraper's OTEL_JMX_SERVICE_URL.

 Only JVM metrics, no Tomcat metrics